Property Taxes & Special Assessments

 Q: How can I check to see if my mortgage company has paid my property taxes?

-A: Property tax payments are posted each business day after 7:45 p.m on the Assessor's Property Lookup.
+A: Property tax payments are posted each business day after 7:45 p.m on the "Tax Details" page of the City's Property Lookup site.
 Search for your property and then choose the "Tax Details" tab.
 Payment information is towards the bottom of the page.

 Q: Can I pay taxes for non-City of Madison property?